ifoxfoot/fqacalc/README.md

 ## Package Data

-`fqacalc` contains all 51 regional FQA databases that have been either fully approved for use or approved with reservations by the US Army Core of Engineers.
+`fqacalc` contains all 51 regional FQA databases that have been either fully approved for use or approved with reservations by the US Army Corps of Engineers.
 By referencing these databases, the package knows what C score to give each plant that the user inputs.
 Users can see a list of regional databases using the `db_names()` function, and specific FQA databases can be accessed using the `view_db()` function.

 ``` r
 #view a list of all 51 available databases